-- + "...he made a substantial amount of progress in every way of teaching...he was always getting better, whether it was explaining concepts, answering questions, or listening to our group conversations and implementing those questions into lecture." - "Though very well prepared, he sometimes second guesses himself during a lecture, which will revolve (sic) itself through repetition and practice."
+- + "He has taught the material with energy and enthusiasm and always made sure to communicate effectively and thoroughly...He often broke us up into groups to work on activities, which I found to be a great way to dig into the material and break up the lecture." - + "...he made a substantial amount of progress in every way of teaching...he was always getting better, whether it was explaining concepts, answering questions, or listening to our group conversations and implementing those questions into lecture." - "Though very well prepared, he sometimes second guesses himself during a lecture, which will revolve (sic) itself through repetition and practice."